-In general, during severe and dangerous weather conditions, the University will issue a directive to cancel classes (except classes on public holidays or during vacation time), postpone examinations, etc. Directives involving such contingency measures on any campus will apply to all courses and examinations taking place on the designated campus.
+In general, during severe and dangerous weather conditions, the University will issue a directive to cancel classes (except classes on public holidays or during vacation time) and postpone examinations, etc. Directives involving such contingency measures on any campus will apply to all courses and examinations taking place in person on the designated campus.

 All affected students are expected to keep themselves informed and heed such directives.
-Students are advised to delay their commute or to refrain from coming to the University when their commuting routes (to the campus where their classes are taking place) are under any severe-weather warning issued by the Meteorological Agency or a "J-Alert" warning concerning a potential ballistic missile attack and they feel that commuting will endanger their safety.
-In such cases, the students should submit a completed "Report of Absence" form to the office of the school to which they are affiliated and ask the course instructor for due consideration regarding that absence.
+Students are advised to delay their commute or to refrain from coming to the University when their commuting routes (to the campus where their classes are taking place) are under any severe-weather warning issued by the Meteorological Agency or a "J-Alert" warning concerning a potential ballistic missile attack, and they feel that commuting will endanger their safety.
+In such cases, students should submit a completed "Notification of Absence" to the office of their affiliated department for approval and show the approved form to their course instructors when requesting consideration for that absence.

-■ Special Exemptions to Cancellation of Classes and Postponement of Examinations
+Special Exemptions to Cancellation of Classes and Postponement of Examinations